-The final section really steps up the theming as you encounter several spitting Dilophosaurus and you are attacked from above by the Indominus Rex (Previously the T Rex), next steps up a pretty impressive “Blue” Anamatoic, and his vocal call warns you of bad things.
+The final section really steps up the theming as you encounter several spitting Dilophosaurus and you are attacked from above by the Indominus Rex (Previously the T Rex), next steps up a pretty impressive “Blue” animatronic, and his vocal call warns you of bad things.

 We then get a FULL reveal of the Indominus Rex and this is an absolute masterpiece!
 The motion and detailing on the model make it far more lifelike than any Dinosaur we have seen outside of the films.

 As the Indominus Rex prepares to eat you the T-Rex appears from his cave and the two roar at each other as you escape down the 84ft drop to the splash pond below.
-It’s a stunning set-piece and really fitting of the New Films…
+It’s a stunning set piece and really fitting of the New Films…

 This has now gone and the suspense and surprise with it.
-And what is worse, there is no real need for this as the T-Rex Model is still in the same position and appears the same way all that has changed was the timing and the lack of a waterfall and smokescreen.
+And what is worse, there is no real need for this as the T-Rex Model is still in the same position and appears the same way, all that has changed was the timing and the lack of a waterfall and smokescreen.

 If you bring these back then the ride is really pretty much as good as the old one.
-The part’s it’s lost are small and some were really awful, even though well-loved.
+The parts it’s lost are small and some were really awful, even though well-loved.

 Overall we can’t forgive the ending.
 It would easily stand up to the old ride if T-Rex appeared in the same manner as old.
 It might even be more powerful as the riders are focused on the stunning Indominus Rex attacking from the left and then bam from nowhere the T-Rex makes her entrance!
-The theming on the most part is far more refined and detailed.
+The theming for the most part is far more refined and detailed.